IvorkChan/Azzar-Next.js/README.md

 - `/pages` to contain main site pages and dynamic pages

-- `/pages` to contain main site pages and dynamic pages
+- `/public` to contain static resources like fonts and images

-- `/src` to contain contents that dynamic pages may need, I mainly use `.mdx` file
+- `/src` to contain drafts and data that dynamic pages may need, I mainly use `.mdx` file

-- `/styles` to contain theme modules, I mainly use `sass`
+- `/styles` to contain theme modules, I mainly use `.scss` file

 Refer to official doc of [Next.js](https://nextjs.org/ 'Next.js') for more infomation about other files like `/next.config.cjs` and `/package.json`

 ## Design Part

-I 've Considered importing libraries like react-spring or Framer Motion, or using design systems like Ant Design, however decided to stay simple and focus on content.
+I've considered importing libraries like react-spring or Framer Motion, or using design systems like Ant Design, however decided to stay simple and focus on content.

 A rough template in `/styles/_vars.scss` states **font and color** globally.